johnwhoyou/particle-simulator/README.md

 extra features:
 1. add a value randomizer for wall generation (DONE)
-2. add a value randomizer for particle generation
+2. add a value randomizer for particle generation (DONE)
-3. add a particle counter as display
+3. add a particle counter as display (DONE)
 4. input validation